How to Use Garageband: Complete Tutorial for Apple’s Free DAW

 Garageband lets you create four distinct types of tracks based on the sound source you’re adding to your project.

-Here are the four main types you can select when you add tracks to your session.
+Here are the three main types you can select when you add tracks to your session.

 Software instruments